Getting Started with Social Media Streaming: What You Need to Know

 How to Stream to Periscope

-Users can stream directly to Periscope from a mobile device, or an encoder with Periscope Producer (beta), a test program designed for content creators and streamers.
+Users can stream directly to Periscope from a mobile device, or an encoder with Periscope Producer, a program designed for content creators and streamers.

-If you have access to Periscope Producer, you can easily stream from Livestream to Periscope or Twitter.
-Like streaming to Facebook Live, our Simulcast feature lets you easily add an RTMP link from Periscope to your Livestream account.
+If you have access to Periscope Producer, you can effortlessly stream from Vimeo to Periscope or Twitter.
+Like streaming to Facebook Live, our Simulcast feature lets you easily add an RTMP link from Periscope to your Vimeo account.
 This help center article has step-by-step instructions that will walk you through getting started.
-Once you’ve synced your Periscope and Livestream accounts, you can toggle streaming to Periscope on and off, and even stream to destinations Twitch and YouTube simultaneously.
+Once you’ve synced your Periscope and Vimeo accounts, you can toggle streaming to Periscope on and off, and even stream to destinations like Twitch and YouTube simultaneously.

 When you first begin to experiment with social media streaming, remember to take things one step at a time.
 It’s better to channel your efforts into one great live event than a handful of hard-to-manage, simultaneous video posts.
 You also want to make sure you have someone designated to manage and respond to comments or take questions on each channel.